5.0 based on 6 reviewsView this provider's reviews

 Patient satisfaction ratings and reviews are based on personal opinions.
 Before you choose any doctor you should take into account their background, training, specialized experience AND their patient satisfaction to ensure they are the right fit for you.

 Accepting new patients

-Dr. Joseph Finstein, MD is an orthopedic surgery specialist in Metairie, LA and has been practicing for 13 years.
-He specializes in orthopedic surgery and sports medicine.Read his story
+Dr. Richard Coats, MD is a vascular surgery specialist in Overland Park, KS and has been practicing for 14 years.
+He specializes in vascular surgery and general surgery.Read his story

 This content was provided by Dr. Coats "Dr. Richard Coats is a board-certified, fellowship-trained surgeon with Kansas City Vascular and General Surgery at the Lee's Summit, Mo location.
 Dr. Coats is affiliated with Research Medical Center in Kansas City, Mo.
 He has been a practicing vascular surgeon for more than 13 years and specializes in both endovascular (minimally invasive) and open surgical techniques to repair arteries and veins.
 Dr. Coats has been involved with training surgeons from around the country in advanced endovascular techniques.
 He has served as a clinical instructor for medical students at several institutions, and published multiple papers, articles and research results in his field.
 Dr. Coats has also been the recipient of several awards over the course of his training and career in recognition of his surgical excellence and leadership skills.
 He is a member of the Society of Vascular Surgery and a fellow of the American College of Surgeons. "